moq-wg/moq-transport/draft-ietf-moq-transport.md

 * StartObject: The Location of the requested object.
 StartObject's Mode MUST NOT be None.

-DISCUSS: StartObject and EndObject could be optional, with a default of Absolute/0, or we can require the subscriber to be explicit.

 * EndGroup: The last Group requested in the subscription, inclusive.
-EndGroup's Mode MAY be None if it is an open-ended subscription.
+EndGroup's Mode is None for an open-ended subscription.

 * EndObject: The last Object requested in the subscription, exclusive.
 EndObject's Mode MUST be None if EndGroup's Mode is None.
-EndObject's Mode MUST NOT be None if EndGroup's Mode is NOT None.
+EndObject's Mode MUST NOT be None if EndGroup's Mode is not None.

-* Track Request Parameters: As defined in {{track-req-params}} and below.
+* Track Request Parameters: As defined in {{track-req-params}}.

-On successful subscription, the publisher SHOULD start delivering objects from the group sequence and object sequence described below.
+On successful subscription, the publisher SHOULD start delivering objects from the group sequence and object sequence described above.

 If a publisher cannot satisfy the requested start or end for the subscription it MAY send a SUBSCRIBE_ERROR with code TBD.